danmalcolm/RezRouting.Net/src/RezRouting/Utility/readme.txt

 ﻿Internal visibility used for utility stuff.

-Autocomplete functionality in users' IDEs should not find and suggesting RezRouting's one-off extension methods
+Autocomplete functionality in users' IDEs should not suggest RezRouting's one-off extension methods